sebastienh/textually.net/content/en/documentation/tags/tagsTools.md

-{.tagstools}
 # Tags Tools

 ## Tag Tool panel

 The _Tags Tools_ panel shows all the controls to manage files tags in Stylo/Nodio.
-A tag is a representation of a [Markdown attribute](../markdown#mdAttributes) in the form of a token.
-Markdown attributes are defined in the source text files using the syntax defined in the documentation for [Markdown attributes](../markdown#mdAttributes).
+A tag is a representation of a [Markdown attribute](/nodio/documentation/markdown#mdAttributes) in the form of a token.
+Markdown attributes are defined in the source text files using the syntax defined in the documentation for [Markdown attributes](/nodio/documentation/markdown#mdAttributes).

 The _Tags Tools_ panel shows all the attributes values defined in the currently selected _Editors Pane_.

 The tags are selectable and when some tags are selected the _editors pane_ will change the display mode to _tags highlight mode_.
-In this mode, the text parts attributed with the [Markdown attributes](../markdown#mdAttributes) represented by the selected tags will become highlighted making them easily identifiable from their context.
+In this mode, the text parts attributed with the [Markdown attributes](/nodio/documentation/markdown#mdAttributes) represented by the selected tags will become highlighted making them easily identifiable from their context.
 The visual form that the highlight might take is style dependant.

 The _Tags Tools_ also allow to navigate through the selected tags using the _Tags Tools's Tools Bar_'s _Previous_ and _Next_ buttons temporarly higlighthing the text attributed with the target tag revealing it among the text attributed with the other selected tags.

-{#attributes-display-mode}
 ### Display modes

-[Markdown attributes](../markdown#mdAttributes) can be displayed two ways: in _Values_ and in _Attributes_ mode.
+[Markdown attributes](/nodio/documentation/markdown#mdAttributes) can be displayed two ways: in _Values_ and in _Attributes_ mode.

 #### Attributes